• Free shipping on all orders

 hepper cat paw divider

 Some learned behavior may go into this as well.
 Kittens are likely to chase anything that moves.
-That’s just how they work.
+That’s just how their eyes and brains work.
 Therefore, they are very likely to chase a laser pointer.
 When they get older, these cats may continue to recognize the laser as a toy and chase it.

-Their eyes are also different as well.
-This may cause them to see the laser differently than us.
+Cat’s eyes are also different than ours.
+This may cause them to see the laser differently than we do.
 Generally speaking, their eyes pick up movement better than ours.
 Therefore, the movement of the laser is much more enticing to them.
-They don’t exactly see the color.
+They may not be able to see the exact laser color as we see it.
 They see the movement of the laser.

 They may even be able to see the light flashing off the laser.
 Some lasers may be more enticing due to their fast-blinking nature.